tinode/chat/docker/README.md

 8. Test the installation by pointing your browser to [http://localhost:6060/x/](http://localhost:6060/x/).

-If you want to reset data, shut down the server container
+If you want to reset the data in the database, shut down the server container
 ```
 $ docker stop tinode-srv
 ```